BIRTHDAY: December 6 GREW UP IN: New Jersey APPEARANCES: February 65 - July 65

 The information below comes from Tom Hammant.
 He grew up in Chicago, and as a teenager was a huge fan of the 1960's theater scene in his home city.
 Tom kept notes on the shows that he had seen, which included work by DALE.
 He has been able to reconstruct the most probable timeline forDALE'S career prior to her joining HOLLYWOOD A GO-GO as a dancer, and we quote him below:

-Sometime after January 1962, Dale signed up to perform with the Robert Simpson / Bill McHale "Hits of Broadway" musical revue in Chicago until at least January 1963 (Dale would have been only 14 to 15 years old then), when she, Margo, and others from the Chicago cast went to Denver, Colorado with McHale to star in the "Hightlights of Broadway" revue show there for the rest of 1963 (until Dale turned 16 years old in December 1963).
-Some time in 1964, while still in Denver, Dale left the McHale "Highlights of Broadway" revue show there to focus on performing as a single singer/dancer/model (while still attending high school somewhere) in the Denver area. ((Note: This leads me to believe that the time Dale and Margo spent in Denver was only a one-time thing, i.e. probably no other reason [relatives, etc.] for them to have been in Denver)).
-Then, sometime late in 1964/early 1965, Dale and Margo returned to the L.A. area, where Margo returned to working as a photographer in Hollywood and Dale went to finish her high school at Hollywood Professional School (HPS) ((Note: Since Dale and Margo were on the road for most, if not all, of 1961 to 1965, Dale may not have attended HPS until late 1964/1965))."
+Shortly after the tour's closure in Minnesota, Dale and Margo returned to Chicago probably in late March 1962, where Dale signed up to perform with the Robert Simpson/William ("Bill") McHale "Hits of Broadway" musical revue in Chicago until at least March 1963 (Dale would have been only 14 to 15 years old then), when she, Margo, and others from the Chicago cast went to Denver, Colorado with McHale to star in the "Highlights of Broadway" revue show there for the rest of 1963 (until Dale turned 16 years old in December 1963).
+Sometime in 1964 while still in Denver, Dale left the McHale "Highlights of Broadway" revue show there, which may have ended its run in Denver, and focused on performing as a single singer/dancer/model (while still attending high school somewhere) in the Denver area.
+Then sometime in late 1964/early 1965, Dale and Margo returned to the L.A. area, where Margo returned to working as a photographer in Hollywood and Dale went to finish her high school at Hollywood Professional School (HPS). ((Note: Since Dale and Margo were on the road for most, if not all, of 1961 to 1965, Dale may not have attended HPS until late 1964/1965.
+It is also likely that Margo worked as a photographer in both Chicago and Denver due to their lengthy time spent in both locations.))

 On the upper left we see DALE in a promotional photo from the 1960-1962 national road tour production of "Bye ByeBirdie".
 The photo on the right shows her on stage performing in an unknown production.
 It was probably taken in either Chicago or Denver sometime between 1962 and 1964.